Edson Tortolero

 Edson Argenis Tortolero Román (born 27 August 1971) is a former Venezuelan football midfielder who made a total number of 39 appearances for the Venezuela national team between 1993 and 2006.

 Club career

 He started his professional career at Asociación Civil Minervén Fútbol Club.

+Personal life

+Tortolero is the son of Argenis Tortolero, brother-in-law of Juan Arango, and uncle of Juan Arango Jr., all of whom were professional footballers.